-Once the solar array is up on the roof, we seldom think about them… until we see that power output is down.
+You buy a nice new 1.5kw solar system, stick it up on the roof and forget about it… until we see that power output is down.

 This is the time we begin to wonder whether it is time the solar panels need washing!

-Clean solar panels are essential in order to maximize power production.
-Dirt, dust, bird droppings, dead leaves and other debris can cover the panels and bring power production down.
+Solar panels are reliable, but clean panels are essential in order to maximize power production.
+Dirt, dust, bird droppings, dead leaves, and other debris can cover the panels and bring power production down.
 This is why it is important to clean your solar panels regularly.

 The answer to this question is: it depends!